Web & Product Design

 If your organisation provides services to a specific community, that community must use your website.
 This is where web accessibility stops being a technical checkbox and becomes a moral imperative.

 Your beneficiaries need to find information about your services quickly and easily.
 This means using simple, clear language and straightforward navigation.
-It also means ensuring the site is fully functional for people using screen readers or other assistive technologies.
+It also means ensuring the site is fully functional for users of screen readers and other assistive technologies.

 More than that, it’s about representation.
 Avoid “poverty porn”—exploitative imagery that strips people of their dignity.
 Use photos and stories that are empowering and respectful.
 Your website should be a resource that makes them feel seen and supported, not a spectacle for donors.